Skip to main content

 In 1975, Culleoka occupied a new high school building and the two-story structure that had educated the children of the community since 1921 was razed.
 When the cornerstone was removed, Mary Graham, who as a child was present to place the contents in the vault, was also present to help remove them.

-During the next twenty years with the coming of Saturn to Maury County and the build up of subdivisions in the southern part of the county, Culleoka's current enrollment has grown to over 1000 students with a faculty and staff in excess of 75 people.
+During the next twenty years with the coming of Saturn to Maury County and the buildup of subdivisions in the southern part of the county, Culleoka's current enrollment has grown to over 1000 students at times with a faculty and staff in excess of 75 people.

 The latest addition to the school was completed in 2006.
 This addition included a new music room, agriculture classroom and shop, auditorium, cafeteria, practice gym and two new science labs as well as several classrooms and a new main office.
 The school now has close to 200,000 square feet which serves to educate almost 1,000 students.